AkshitIreddy/AkshitIreddy/README.md

 - 👋 Hi, I’m @AkshitIreddy
-- 👀 I’m interested in making realistic chatbots and cool websites.
+- 👀 I’m interested in making realistic chatbots and writing code for complex mathematical problems.
 - 🌱 I have made a few Deep learning and Machine learning models too.
 - 📫 How to reach me : This is my LinkedIn profile linkedin.com/in/akshit-ireddy